An evidence-based, action-oriented response to the persistent, everyday inequity of academic workplaces.

 In Building Gender Equity in the Academy, Sandra Laursen and Ann E. Austin offer a concrete, data-driven approach to creating institutions that foster gender equity.
 Focusing on STEM fields, where gender equity is most lacking, Laursen and Austin begin by outlining the need for a systemic approach to gender equity.
 Looking at the successful work being done by specific colleges and universities around the country, they analyze twelve strategies these institutions have used to create more inclusive working environments, including

 • strengthening accountability structures, particularly among senior leadership

 • improving unwelcoming department climates and cultures

 • offering flexible work arrangements that accommodate personal lives

 • promoting faculty professional development and advancement

 Laursen and Austin also discuss how to bring these strategies together to create systemic change initiatives appropriate for specific institutional contexts.
-Drawing on three illustrative case studies—one focusing on Case Western Reserve University, a second on the University of Texas at El Paso, and a third on the University of Wisconsin–Madison—they explain how real institutions can strategically combine several equity-driven approaches, thereby leveraging their individual strengths to make change efforts comprehensive.
+Drawing on three illustrative case studies—at Case Western Reserve University, the University of Texas at El Paso, and the University of Wisconsin–Madison—they explain how real institutions can strategically combine several equity-driven approaches, thereby leveraging their individual strengths to make change efforts comprehensive.
 Grounded in scholarship but written for busy institutional leaders, Building Gender Equity in the Academy is a handbook of actionable strategies for faculty and administrators working to improve the inclusion and visibility of women and others who are marginalized in the sciences and in academe more broadly.

 Sign up for more information on JHUP Books